aekari/Parity-Practice/README.md

 # Parity Practice

-An ATM simulator app where you can cycle through different menus with user keyboard input to withdraw, deposit, and change your saved name and address.
+Parity is a fundamental concept in mathematics.
+The parity of an integer is its attribute of being even or odd.
 View the live site [here](https://aekari.github.io/Parity-Practice/).
 ## Technologies Used

 ![](https://img.shields.io/badge/-HTML-black.svg?style=flat-square&logo=html5&colorB=000)